Asymptotic Charges Cannot Be Measured in Finite Time: Communication Without Energy?

 In light of this contradiction, it is natural to go back and ask where the troublesome bound on communication~\cite{Bou16b} came from.
 It was obtained~\cite{Bou16,BouHal16} as a limit of the ``Quantum Bousso bound,'' which was proven for free field theories in~\cite{BouFis15a} and for interacting theories in~\cite{BouFis15b}.
 Ultimately, this entropy bound arose from the conjecture~\cite{CEB1,FMW} that the entropy in a region is bounded by the cross-sectional area loss along a {\em lightsheet} traversing the region, measured in Planck units.
 Here, the lightsheet is a family of parallel light-rays that pass through the asymptotic region.
 Radiation will focus such light-rays, and the area they span will contract by an amount that remains fixed in Planck units, as the location of the family is taken to infinite distance.
 The curvature due to the Schwarzschild metric of Alice's planet will also focus the light-rays (through a shear term), but it is easy to check that the resulting area loss goes to zero as the lightsheet is taken off to null infinity.

 Thus, Alice and Bob's protocol must fail: it cannot be possible to extract information by measuring a conserved charge in fixed finite time at arbitrarily large distance.
 In this paper, we will show how it fails.
-We find that, in the limit as $r_B\to\infty$ at fixed $\delta u$, quantum fluctuations dominate and prevent Bob from measuring the conserved charge.
+We find that, in the limit as $r_B\to\infty$ at fixed $\delta u$, quantum fluctuations dominate and prevent Bob from measuring the conserved charge.\footnote{Astronomical determinations of mass are performed in the opposite limit, $\delta u\gg r_B$, and so are unconstrained by our analysis.
+For example, the mass of the Sun can be found by measuring the period of Earth and applying Kepler's Third Law.
+In such an experiment one has $r_B= 1$ A.U.\ $\approx 8$ min $\ll \delta u \sim 1$ year.}

 This does not mean, of course, that it is impossible to measure a conserved charge at great distances.
 It just cannot be done in fixed finite time.
 As long as the duration of the measurement scales as an appropriate positive power of $r$, it is possible to determine the charge.
 But then the measurement cannot be associated with a finite neighborhood of a cut at future null infinity.
 Rather, the support of any successful measurement must approach (at least) a semi-infinite region of ${\scri}^+$ in the large $r$ limit.
 Similar comments apply to charges defined at spatial infinity, such as the ADM mass.
-They are defined by taking $R\to\infty$ at fixed $t$ rather than fixed $u$.
-Again the duration of the measurement must scale as a positive power of $R$ to control fluctuations.
+They are defined by taking $r \to\infty$ at fixed $t$ rather than fixed $u$.
+Again the duration of the measurement must scale as a positive power of $r$ to control fluctuations.

 \paragraph*{Outline} In Sec.~\ref{QED} we begin with warm-up problem: we consider charge fluctuations near future null infinity in massless QED.
 We turn to the gravitational case in Sec.~\ref{gravity}.
 An appendix contains details of our calculations.